mozai/madlibs/README.md

   i.e.: I do, I did, I am doing, I have done. i.e.: `I am %move.2` with `"move":[["run","ran","running","run"],]` becomes "I am running"
+- an unawkward way to handle unicode & accented characters
 - more dict()-like methods to make it python paradigm friendly.
 - investigate using string.Template instead of rolling my own.
 - escape \| in %() : i.e.: `%(alpha\|a|beta\|b|gamma\|c)`
 - recommended limits for Terms; see if keeping len(list()) under 255 matters, or len(str()) under 4096